March 5, 2025

 Posted March 5, 2025 by admin

 Hester had no opportunity to avoid the collision and was thrown from his bike upon impact.
-He was first taken to Salem Township Hospital but later transferred to St. Louis for further treatment due to the severity of his injuries.
+He was first taken to Salem Township Hospital but later transfer to St. Louis for further treatment due to the severity of his injuries.